armijnhemel/devicecode/doc/creating_a_dump_file.md

 The resulting downloaded XML file will be a bit less than 100 MiB in size (observed April 2024).

+Note: there appear to be differences depending on which version of TechInfoDepot is used and the different subsites do not seem to be properly synced.
+The English language subsite seems to have more data, so it might be better to go to <https://techinfodepot.shoutwiki.com/wiki/Special:Export> to create the export.

 ### WikiDevi

 Go to <https://wikidevi.wi-cat.ru/Special:Export> and add the following